 Although we are lucky to have the 52nd most powerful passport in the world and access to 100 visa-free destinations, the reality is that most of these countries are too far away for us to even afford it.
-As much as we want to travel the world, especially if you’re quitting your job, one of the facts that we always have to face is the low value of our local currency compare to other countries.
+As much as we want to travel the world, especially if you’re quitting your job, one of the facts that we always have to face is the low value of our local currency compared to other countries.

 The Land of a Thousand Hills is the safest country in Africa and the 9th safest in the world.
-Famous for its hospitality and trekking with endangered mountain gorillas, it’s important to know that the government has restrictions for the number of people who can see the gorillas each day therefore permits are needed for gorilla trekking and hiking at Volcanoes National Parks.
+Famous for its hospitality and trekking with endangered mountain gorillas, it’s important to know that the government has restrictions for the number of people who can see the gorillas each day, therefore, permits are needed for gorilla trekking and hiking at Volcanoes National Parks.
 Prices for the permits vary as well as their availability.

-Visa: Rwanda offers an entry visa on arrival valid for a period up to 30 days for $30 per person.
+Visa: Rwanda offers an entry visa on arrival valid for a period of up to 30 days for $30 per person.

 It is also one of the most inexpensive places to visit as well.
 There are museums with the oldest human in the world, ruins surrounding the cities, and you can also feed the hungry Hyenas at night.
 Ethiopia is the heart of Africa and its full of adventures waiting to happen.
 If you need more convincing, here are nine reasons to visit Ethiopia!

-Visa: 90 days visa free
+Visa: 90 days visa-free

-The beaches and the many outdoor activities make it a very exciting place to visit.
+The beaches and many outdoor activities make it a very exciting place to visit.
 Moreover, natural wonders, historical places along with religious places are another great offering of the country.
-You can get some shopping done, enjoy great entertainment activities and as well as a buzzing nightlife in Turkey.
+You can get some shopping done, enjoy great entertainment activities and as well as buzzing nightlife in Turkey.
 Turkey has a lot to offer the tourist that come here from all over the world.

 Visa: 30 days (apply for FREE e-Visa HERE)

-Adventures undertaken here will lead you deep into the bush where animals, both predators and prey, wander through unfenced camps, where night-time means swapping stories around the fire and where the human footprint is nowhere to be seen.
+Adventures undertaken here will lead you deep into the bush where animals, both predators, and prey, wander through unfenced camps, where night-time means swapping stories around the fire and where the human footprint is nowhere to be seen.
 Where one day you can canoe down a wide, placid river and the next raft through the raging rapids near world-famous Victoria Falls.

-Visa: 30 days visa free
+Visa: 30 days visa-free

-Kyrgyzstan has so much to offer, from building your own Yurt, swimming in a salty lake with snow capped peaks in the distance, being so close to the nature, ski touring from Yurt to Yurt, becoming a nomad yourself.
+Kyrgyzstan has so much to offer, from building your own Yurt, swimming in a salty lake with snow-capped peaks in the distance, being so close to nature, ski touring from Yurt to Yurt, becoming a nomad yourself.